wanchic/freight/README.md

 # Freight

-Welcome to your new gem!
+Welcome to "Freight"!!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/freight`.
+Put your Ruby code in the file `lib/fr8`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation